plsatin/icingaweb2-module-hardwareinfo/README.md

 ## About

 The module is designed to display information (so far only for Windows systems) about the hardware from the MySQL database.
 For Linux systems, information can be collected using [OMI](https://github.com/Microsoft/omi).
-To display information in the form of a tree, [jsTree](https://www.jstree.com).
+The module used the [jsTree](https://www.jstree.com) library.

 [Description of the project, while in Russian.](http://webnote.satin-pl.com/2017/05/09/icingaweb2_module_hardwareinfo/)